Dynamoid/dynamoid/README.md

 ## Running the tests

 Running the tests is fairly simple.
 You should have an instance of DynamoDB running locally.
-Follow this steps to be able to run the tests:
+Follow these steps to setup your test environment.

  * First download and unpack the latest version of DynamoDB.
+We have a script that will do this for you if you use homebrew on a Mac.

     ```shell
     bin/setup